reedwrogers/Dart-Vision/README.md

 ## Running the Application

 The app runs on a local web server.

-*TODO: Add details on how you configured Apache (or other web server) to host this.*
+I would reccomend hosting it on your Linux device via Apache, and then redirecting Apache to look into this GitHub repository as its source.
+Doing so will allow you to vitit the local IP address of your Linux device, and then navigate to the `Web Interface` folder to be taken to our index.html file.

 Once configured, you can visit your web app in a browser: